UffizziCloud/docs/docs/references/compose-spec.md

 ### **build**

+!!! important
+    This option is only supported by Uffizzi CI and in the context of a GitHub repository.
+It is not supported by other CI providers or directly via the `uffizzi` command-line.
+For example, Uffizzi will not build your application from a local workstation or remote development or CI server.

 Configuration options that are applied at build time.
 In each example below, the default build [context](#context) is `Dockerfile`, unless otherwise specified.

 `build` can be specified either as a string containing a path to the build context: